k8ssandra/k8ssandra/docs/content/en/docs/topics/ingress/traefik/minikube-deployment/_index.md

 ### 2. Install Traefik via Helm

-Traefik can be installed via in conjunction with the below Traefik values file -
+Traefik can be installed via Helm in conjunction with the below Traefik values file -

 ### [`Traefik Values`](traefik-values.yaml)